brianshumate/ansible-couchbase-server/README.md

 you can use this Ansible role to install Couchbase Server on cluster nodes, initialize working clusters, create buckets, and load buckets with test documents with the playbooks included in the `examples` directory.

+> **NOTE: This role is experimental and not intended for production use**.
+> Feel free to use the role for evaluation, development, or testing, and
+> borrow the ideas contained within for your own production role or playbooks.
+> As with other Couchbase Labs projects, this is primarily for experimentation.

 ## 3-Node Development Cluster Quick Start with Vagrant